raine/tmpl-cli/README.md

 Consumes a JSON object from stdin and makes its properties available in a template.

-Prints rendered template to stdout.
+Prints the rendered template to stdout.

+Template can be of any type, although the README demonstrates use with Markdown files.

 Assuming a template `README.tmpl.md`: